SparkleKatia/PracticeUIKit/README.md

 # UI-Kit-Playground

-A personal sandbox for experimenting with modern, component-driven UI patterns.
+A personal sandbox for experimenting with UIKit.

 ## ✨ What’s inside?